 Adding control points is the best practice for conducting a precise georeference.
 Control points allow you to snap specific CAD features in your dataset to corresponding features in your control data.

-Saving the transformation
+Save the transformation